Li Mochou

-Character biography
+Fictional character biography

-Li Mochou was a third-generation disciple of the Ancient Tomb School, recruited by the young maid who later ascended to Masterhood after the demise of Lin Chaoying (林朝英), the sect's founder.
-As the inaugural disciple, she held seniority over Xiaolongnü (小龍女), the principal protagonist of the novel.
+Li Mochou is a third-generation member of the Ancient Tomb Sect, recruited by the apprentice of the sect's founder, Lin Chaoying.
+As her master's first apprentice, she is the senior of Xiaolongnü, the female protagonist of the novel.

-In her early years, Li Mochou encountered Lu Zhanyuan (陸展元) from the renowned martial arts family, the House of Lu.
-Smitten by him, she defied her master, leaving the Gumu Sect to be with him, resulting in her expulsion.
-Despite her attempts to disrupt the marriage of Lu Zhanyuan to He Yuanjun (何沅君), she was thwarted by a powerful monk who compelled her to set aside her grudge for a decade.
+In her early years, Li Mochou encountered Lu Zhanyuan, fell in love with him, and defied her master to be with him, resulting in her expulsion from the Ancient Tomb Sect.
+Later, Lu Zhanyuan broke up with her and married He Yuanjuan instead.
+When Li Mochou attempted to disrupt their marriage, a powerful monk intervened and compelled her to put aside her grudge for a decade.
 Vowing vengeance, she embraced Taoism and distanced herself from love.

-The novel begins by describing Li Mochou's exact vengeance on the Lu family some years after her ex-lover, Lu Zhanyuan, and his wife died.
-Following her act of murder, she kidnaps Lu Zhanyuan's niece, Lu Wushuang (陸無雙).
+The novel begins by describing Li Mochou exacting vengeance on the Lu family some years after the deaths of Lu Zhanyuan and He Yuanjun.
+Following the murders, she kidnaps Lu Zhanyuan's niece, Lu Wushuang, and enslaves her.

-Li Mochou gained notoriety for her ferocious and merciless cruelty, earning her the moniker "Serpent Demon" (赤練蛇).
-Yet, owing to her beauty and apparent youth, some also dubbed her the "Serpent Fairy" (赤練仙子).
-Armed with her fearsome techniques, such as the "Palm of the Divine Serpent" (赤練神掌), the "Silver Needles of Freezing Soul" (冰魄銀針), and the "Fly Whisk" (塵拂), she became unhinged in her killings, targeting anyone with the names Lu and He.
+Li Mochou gained notoriety for her cruelty, earning her the moniker "Red Serpent".
+Yet, owing to her beauty and apparent youth, some also dubbed her the "Red Fairy".
+Armed with her fearsome skill Red Divine Palm and weapons such as the Soul-Freezing Silver Needles and a fuchen (fly-whisk), she became unhinged in her killings, targeting anyone with the family names Lu and He.

-Although initially one of the most potent female characters in the novel, she proved no match for Huang Rong and later Xiaolongnü, who mastered the "Yunuu Xinjing" in the latter part of the story.
+Although initially one of the most potent female characters in the novel, she proved no match for Huang Rong and later Xiaolongnü, who mastered the Jade Maiden Heart Sutra in the later part of the story.

-Li Mochou took on a disciple named Hong Lingbo (洪淩波) and tasked her with obtaining the Jade Maiden Heart Manual of Gumu Pai (Yu Nü Xin Jing, 玉女心經).
-The plan failed when Xiaolongnü, with the assistance of Yang Guo (楊過), triggered a trap burying the tomb underground.
-Nevertheless, Li and Hong managed to escape, and Li persisted in her vengeful pursuits.
+Li Mochou took an apprentice, Hong Lingbo, and tasked her with seizing the Jade Maiden Heart Sutra from the Ancient Tomb Sect.
+The plan failed when Xiaolongnü, with the assistance of Yang Guo, triggered a trap.
+Nevertheless, Li Mochou and Hong Lingbo managed to escape, and Li persisted in her vengeful pursuits.

-Her conflicted nature prevented her from relinquishing her hatred and desire for her sect's prized martial arts secrets.
+Li Mochou's conflicted nature prevented her from relinquishing her hatred and desire for her sect's prized martial arts secrets.
 Relentlessly pursuing Xiaolongnü and Yang Guo for the manual, she failed to obtain it.
-Driven by obsession and fueled by the Passion Flower's poisonous effect, she met her demise as she envisioned Lu's image in the fire at the Passionless Valley (絕情谷) and walked into the flames, sealing her own fate.
+Driven by obsession and fueled by the love flower's poisonous effect, she met her demise as she envisioned Lu Zhanyuan's image in the fire at Passionless Valley and walked into the flames, sealing her own fate.